Discrete geometry and isotropic surfaces: Perturbation theory for isotropic meshes

 The above action of $\RR^{2n}\times\RR^{2n}$ on $\scrM_N$ is called the \emph{shear action}.
 If $T_+=T_-$ the action of $T$ is the usal action by translations mentionned earlier.
 However, the shear action $\tau\mapsto T\cdot\tau$ by a vector $T=(T_+,0)$ pulls apart positive and negative vertices of $\tau$.
 But the shear action preserves isotropic meshes: \begin{prop} The space of isotropic meshes $\cL_N\subset \cM_N$ is invariant under the shear action. \end{prop} \begin{proof} The diagonals of the quadrilaterals associated to some mesh $\tau$ are invariant under the shear action.
 In particular, any isotropic mesh remains isotropic under the shear action by Lemma~\ref{lemma:quadiso}. \end{proof}

-\begin{rmk} The shear symmetry shows that the space of isotropic quadrangular meshes $\scrL_N =(\mu^r_N)^{-1}(0)$ does not become more regular as $N\to\infty$ in a naive sense.
-Intuitively, if $\tau$ is isotropic and close to a smooth immersed surface (in some $C^1$-sence), the isotropic mesh $(T_+,0)\cdot\tau$ now looks wild (cf. Figure~\ref{figure:shear}), even more so as the step size of the quadrangulation goes to $0$.
-This explains why Schauder estimates for discrete ellitpic operators involve only weak Hölder norms introduced at \S\ref{sec:dhn}.
-In turn Theorem~\ref{theo:maindiscr} and Theorem~\ref{theo:mainquad} are only stated with $\cC^0$-norms.
+\begin{rmk} The shear symmetry for $\scrL_N$ seems to rule out all prospects of the solutions of the equation $\mu^r_N=0$ getting more regular as $N\to\infty$.
+Intuitively, if $\tau$ is isotropic and close to a smooth immersed surface (in some sense), the isotropic mesh $(T_+,0)\cdot\tau$ now looks wild (cf. Figure~\ref{figure:shear}), even more so as the step size of the quadrangulation goes to $0$.
+This partly explains why we cannot expect to use much stronger norms than the weak Hölder norms introduced at \S\ref{sec:dhn}, and why Theorem~\ref{theo:maindiscr} and Theorem~\ref{theo:mainquad} are only stated with $\cC^0$-norms. \end{rmk}

-On the contrary, it could be argued that shear symmetry could be used to improve regularity, rather than destroying it.
-It is possible to obtain good strong $\cC^1$-estimates in Theorem~\ref{theo:mainquad} at one quadrilateral of the quadrangular mesh $ \rho_N$, modulo the shear action.
-Unfortunately, it seems unlikely that one could pass in general from such a local to a global strong $\cC^1$-estimate. \end{rmk}

 \begin{rmk} We will make seldom mention of the shear action.
 But this action will be crucial at \S\ref{sec:quadtri} to get more generic isotropic quadrangular meshes. \end{rmk}